 Realize that acting out sexually serves the roles of procrastinator, saboteur, avoider, and so on.
 It allows you to check out and distance yourself from your life and true goals.
-When I work with my clients, I stress the need to create a personal wellness plan—a multidimensional plan of action that emphasizes health and satisfaction.
-A wellness plan usually takes into account varying dimensions of wellness: Physical, Mental/Emotional, Spiritual, Social, Financial and Sexual.
+When I work with my clients in sex addiction recovery, I stress the need to create a personal wellness plan — a multidimensional plan of action that emphasizes health and satisfaction.
+A wellness plan usually takes into account varying dimensions of wellness: Physical, Mental/Emotional, Spiritual, Social, Financial, and Sexual.

-Determining your own goals of physical well-being centers around nutrition and exercise.
-The latter is a big deterrent to compulsive sexual behavior as it gives us a physical outlet to acting out sexually—sort of replacing the endorphins we get while in the stages of our ritualistic behavior.
+Determining your own goals of physical well-being for sex addiction recovery centers around nutrition and exercise.
+The latter is a big deterrent to compulsive sexual behavior as it gives us a physical outlet to acting out sexually — sort of replacing the endorphins we get while in the stages of our ritualistic behavior.

 How do you cope with difficult situations?
 Which feelings or emotions do you tend to notice the most?
 Track these via a feelings journal and certainly try to “dialogue” with these feelings and thoughts.
 Consider what changes you would like about you react to these and perhaps more in control of them.